rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/Qualtrics Website Feedback.md

 });
 ```

-{% hint style="warning" %}
-For the above example, The event will be sent as `Viewed catergory name Page`, if the Generic Page Title option is disabled.
-Otherwise, the event will be sent as `Viewed a Page`.
+For the above example, the event will be sent as `Viewed category name Page`, if the **Generic Page Title** option is disabled in the RudderStack dashboard.
+If it is enabled, the event will be sent as `Viewed a Page`.
 {% endhint %}

-If category field is not specified both in the root of the event or the properties, Rudderstack will send the event with the page name only.
+If `category` is not specified in the event at all, RudderStack sends the event with only the page name, as shown below:

 ```javascript
     rudderanalytics.page( "name", {